reyabreu/reyabreu.github.io/ksp/scrapbook.md

 In summary, if a craft is launched following the celestial body rotation (East in the case of Kerbin, following the 90º line in the NavBall), the body provides additional mommentum, a slingshot effect that supplies Delta-V to the vessel, thus reducing total fuel consumption.
 Most booster designs and launch architectures are thought considering a properly executed Gravity Turn in mind - if ignored, there's a risk the vessel may not even reach orbit as most fuel will be consumed reaching the upper atmosphere.

 Obviously, we assume a craft with reasonable pitch/yaw/roll control on its lower stages is used and an acceptable degree of navigational stability.
-[Kerbal Engineer Redux][ker-mod] mod is recommended, so Orbital Periapsis and
+[Kerbal Engineer Redux][ker-mod] mod is recommended (use [CKAN][ckan-site]), so Orbital Periapsis and
 Periapsis can be quickly consulted at a glance.

 #### Steps